User4802/EstimTools/README.md

   - V 0.4
     - added support from express deploy from argv
   - V 0.45
-    - added support for basic and custom structure
+    - Added support for basic structure creation
-    - improved user experience
+    - Improved user experience
+  - v 0.46
-    - added info init from argv
+    - Added info init from argv
-        - this command result in the basic deploy being used
+        - This command result in the basic deploy being used